animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The “Hello World” sample application is designed as a stand-alone Java application.
+The "Hello World" sample application is designed as a stand-alone Java application.
 It features a `main` class that can be started either from your IDE (in Eclipse or STS, through `Run As/Java Application`) or from the command line through Maven with `mvn exec:java`.
 If the classpath is